His Divine Grace A.C.Bhaktivedanta Swami Prabhupada

 Bg.
 18.73 purport

-Blind man thinks everyone else is blind and because the Mayavadis are conditioned they think that when Krsna comes into this world, He becomes subjected by the laws of material nature, falls into maya (illusion) and acquires a material body just like them.
+Blind man thinks everyone else is blind.
+Mayavadis because they are conditioned therefore think that when Krsna comes into this world, He becomes subjected to the laws of material nature just like they do.
 The reality is however different.
-It is the conditioned soul’s perverted vision of Krsna’s body which is tinged by illusion, not that Krsna’s transcendental body itself is an illusion.
-Srila Prabhupada explains:
+It is the conditioned soul’s vision of Krsna which is illusory, not Krsna Himself.

-Although the cloud is the energy of the sun and in one sense same with the sun in quality, there’s a quantitative difference in the sense that the cloud is covering only an insignificant portion of the sun.
-The sun is so much more powerful that it can evaporate the cloud at any moment.
+Although the cloud is the energy of the sun and in one sense same with the sun in quality, there’s a quantitative difference in the sense of cloud covering only an insignificant portion of the sun, whereas the sun can evaporate the cloud at any moment.
 Actually, the cloud is not covering the sun at all.
-Simply our limited vision of the sun is obstructed.
-Similarly, Sri Krsna can never be covered by maya.
-Only our vision of Sri Krsna can be influenced by maya.
-In one of the purports, Srila Prabhupada elaborates on this point:
+Simply our limited vision of the sun can be obstructed.
+Similarly, Krsna can never be covered by maya.
+Only our vision of Krsna can be influenced by maya.

 What is true about Krsna can be also applied to his pure devotee.
-A pure devotee cannot be influenced by material nature as he is under the protection of Krsna’s divine nature.
-Krsna says in the Bhagavad-gita:
+A pure devotee cannot be influenced by material nature as he is under protection of Krsna’s divine nature.

-The problem is that as the conditioned souls think of Krsna to be under the subjugation of material nature, they think his pure devotee is under the control of material nature as well.
-Srila Prabhupada confirms:
+Just like conditioned souls think of Krsna to be under the subjugation of material nature, similarly they think his pure devotee is under the control of material nature:

 C.c Madhya lila purport 22.51

-If we study how the puffed up conception of one’s being God enters, we can see that the root is an offense to a Vaisnava, namely to consider his body to be controlled by material nature.
+If we study how the puffed up conception of one’s being God enters, we can see that the root is an offense to a Vaisnava.

 “Impersonalist Mayavadis, who have no relationship with Krsna, who cannot take to devotional service, and who simply engage in material arguments to understand Brahman, regard devotional service to Krsna as karma-kanda, or fruitive activities.
 According to them, devotional service to Krsna is but another means for attaining dharma, artha, kama and moksa.
 Therefore they criticize the devotees for engaging in material activities.
 They think that devotional service is maya and that Krsna or Visnu is also maya.
 Therefore they are called Mayavadis.
 Such a mentality awakens in a person who is an offender to Krsna and His devotees."

 Because the Mayavadi thinks the pure devotee spiritual master is under the subjugation of material energy, naturally his conclusion is that the pure devotee spiritual master is depending on various material circumstances to guide his disciples properly.
-In other words, the Mayavadi says that the material circumstances forced the spiritual master to instruct in a particular way and because the material circumstances might be different now, it is not necessary to follow the instruction of the spiritual master.
 In this way the Mayavadi is able to mix in his materially concocted ideas into spiritual life.
-As soon as he establishes incompleteness of the spiritual master, he has a justification to fill up the gap with his own opinions and thus becomes a so-called successor to the spiritual master.
-One is thus sure to differ from the opinion of the spiritual master.
+As soon as he establishes incompleteness of the spiritual master, he has a justification to fill up the gap with his own opinions.

-To avoid such a Mayavadi confusion, we should more carefully study the nature of transcendence itself.
-The following verse is fundamental in this regard:
+To avoid such Mayavadi confusion, we should more carefully study the nature of transcendence itself.
+The following verse is fundamental in this regards: